 How early should I begin preparing my application(s) for fellowships?

 It is never too early; fellowship applications cannot be prepared in a weekend!
 Some fellowships are open to sophomores (Goldwater and Udall).
 Start thinking about your interests and potential for a fellowship application early in your academic career.
-Talk to staff in IAP and your academic advisors.
+Talk to your academic advisors.

 How many recommendations will I need, and who should I ask for recommendations?